 Increased use of trails, and/or construction of new trails, could occur under Alternative A. This could potentially result in inadvertent damage or adverse localized effects on fisheries/aquatic resources associated with soil compaction, runoff, sedimentation, and vegetation trampling or removal.
 These effects are expected to be minor, however, and would be mitigated through appropriate trail management.
 During operation of the park under Alternative A, existing management policies and programs for fisheries/aquatic resources would be continued.
 These policies and programs require maintenance of soils and minimization of sediment loading to streams in the park along hiking trails, the visitor center, and all other park facilities.
-During operation, roads, trails, small buildings, and facilities would be constructed.
+During operation, roads, trails, small buildings, and facilities currently present in the area surrounding Fern Lake, would be left in place, and no other new facilities would be constructed.
 Soil erosion from existing facilities would be minimal and water quality would be expected to remain high, providing quality fisheries and aquatic habitat at Fern Lake.